 And you really need to know who the “right” person is in the first place.
 That’s not always obvious.
 In fact, in general, tacit knowledge is quite an inefficient way to manage knowledge as a business asset.

-It’s for that reason that many businesses try to generate explicit knowledge. (though they’d rarely call it that) This is when you document knowledge so that it exists in a tangible, shareable format.
+It’s for that reason that many businesses try to generate explicit knowledge. (though they’d rarely call it that) This is when you document marketing data and knowledge so that it exists in a tangible, shareable format.

 Write it in a book.
 Put it in a report.
 Or a case study.
 Create an an audio or video file.